ananthchellappa/TannerTCL/README.md

-TCL code that can boost productivity in the really challenging Tanner tool suite - only S-Edit addressed here..
+TCL code that can boost productivity in the Tanner tool suite - only S-Edit addressed here..

 Some very old code - done manually.
 Mostly new code from chatGPT.
 Some prompts included.